Top 33 Wedding Planning Tips and Tricks You Must Know AboutWedding Planning Neha Garg Ahuja

 Source: WeddingNama Photography

 If you have a pet or your relatives are planning to bring one.
 Ask them about it so that you have a small food arrangement for them as well.
 Arranging it at the last moment can be a bit difficult.

 31. Don’t Go Empty Stomach

 The wedding ceremony will take longer than you imagined.
 So just before you begin the ceremony, get something to eat and drink.
 Maybe a nutritious snack or a small meal.

 32. Go to a Spa

 Photography: Studio Kelly Photography

-A wedding is not only full of surprises, laughter, fun, dancing but also full of nervousness and jitters.
-We recommend you to take some time off the planning and go for a spa before the big day to relax.
+A wedding is not only full of surprises, laughter, fun, and dancing but also full of nervousness and jitters.
+We recommend you take some time off the planning and go to a spa before the big day to relax.
 You can choose to go alone, with your partner or with your friends.
 It will help you ease out and will also make your skin glow.

 33. Make Timely Bookings for your Honeymoon

 If you plan to go on your honeymoon right after the wedding, make sure you book your flights and stay in advance.
 Doing it last minute won't only increase your budget but will also disturb your time off as you won't have much time to plan your itinerary.